tpill90/steam-lancache-prefill/docs/mkdocs/install-guides/Scheduled-Job.md

 # Sets the job to the lowest priority
 Nice=19
 User=# Replace with your username
-WorkingDirectory=# Set this to the directory where SteamPrefill is installed.
+WorkingDirectory=# Set this to the directory where {{prefillName}} is installed.
 E.g /home/tim/Prefills ExecStart=# Set this to match your working directory from the line above.
-E.g. /home/tim/Prefills/SteamPrefill prefill --no-ansi
+E.g. /home/tim/Prefills/{{prefillName}} prefill --no-ansi

 [Install]
 WantedBy=multi-user.target